-44. The Rule requires Plaintiffs to comply with the NFA with respect to their pistols (and stabilizing braces), and either destroy the firearm, destroy the brace, modify the firearm so that it is a rifle (as opposed to a short-barreled rifle), or register the firearm and be listed in a national firearm database.
+46. The Rule requires Plaintiffs to comply with the NFA with respect to pistols already in their possession (and stabilizing braces), and either destroy the firearm, destroy the brace, modify the firearm so that it is a rifle (as opposed to a short-barreled rifle), or register the firearm, pay a tax, and be listed in a national firearm database.